This post contains affiliate links. Please read our disclosure policy.

 Storage

-These whole grain hot dog buns can be stored in an airtight container at room temperature for a few days, or a little longer in the fridge.
+These hot dog buns with fresh milled flour can be stored in an airtight container at room temperature for a few days, or a little longer in the fridge.

 They will last some time, but keep in mind that homemade bread products tend to mold more quickly than store-bought because they are made without preservatives.